x-vin/covidcures/docs/src/allopathic.md

 5 days, after commencement of the mitigating therapy

 ### Outcome:
-"Reduced hospitalizations by 84% and five-fold reduction in mortality when used in early stages with high risk patients in Dr. Zelenko's clinic.
+Reduced hospitalizations by 84% and five-fold reduction in mortality when used in early stages with high risk patients in Dr. Zelenko's clinic.

 Drs.
-Fareed & Tyson's protocol too has demonstrated excellent outcomes, reducing CFR to less than 3 %. "
+Fareed & Tyson's protocol too has demonstrated excellent outcomes, reducing CFR to less than 3 %.

 ### Significant side effects:
 HCQ, Ivermectin, and other drugs and artificial nutrients can cause significant side effects if used without the expert supervision or counsel of a knowledgeable physician.
 In particular, there are no studies cited of safety in pregnant women, lactating mothers and in children weighing less than 15 kg.

-For more information on safety of HCQ and other medicines in the algorithm, check the [c19study.com](http://c19study.com/) website that summarizes more than 278 studies of HCQ-based treatment, which are particularly favorable when HCQ is used in the first few days of COVID-19 symptoms as recommended in the above algorithm."
+For more information on safety of HCQ and other medicines in the algorithm, check the [c19study.com](http://c19study.com/) website that summarizes more than 278 studies of HCQ-based treatment, which are particularly favorable when HCQ is used in the first few days of COVID-19 symptoms as recommended in the above algorithm.

 ### Recommended quantity for stocking:
 Commonly available drugs, need not be stocked.
 Treatment with HCQ / Ivermectin and other prescription drugs must be undertaken under doctor's supervision.